Best Selfie Camera in 2023 for Stunning Self-Portraits

 I didn’t include a Nikon DSLR, even though it was a Nikon DSLR that I recommend as one of the best entry level cameras.
 If you already have Nikon DX lenses, the Nikon D5300 is the best Nikon DSLR with a flip screen… but the Canon DSLRs at this point have better auto-focus, especially for video.

-Next up is the Sony HX 80 – a real bargain of a compact camera (see latest price here).
+Next up is the Sony HX 80 – a real bargain of a compact camera.
 Ticking all the hardware boxes when it comes to flip/touch screens, this Sony is also blessed with great image quality for stills and video, all in a device about the size of a pack of playing cards.

 For under $400, you’re getting a pocket powerhouse of a camera that’s great for selfies and popular among the vlogging community too.
 Sony’s touch screen implementation isn’t quite as good as Canon’s, but for taking a quick selfie, it gets the job done.

-Built-in WiFi and NFC makes sharing your selfies a cinch, and also allows for remote camera control using the free Sony Play Memories phone app.
+Built-in WiFi and NFC make sharing your selfies a cinch, and also allows for remote camera control using the free Sony Play Memories phone app.

 Fujfilm has always been popular with the selfie-loving, blogging set.
 Beautifully styled retro aesthetics, combined with attractive in-camera film presets and pocketable designs make cameras such as the Fujifilm X-A5 a real hit.

-At less than $400 (see latest price here), the ZS70 is perfect for someone who doesn’t care about changing lenses, and just wants a no-fuss way to get a better looking selfie than their smartphone.
+At less than $400, the ZS70 is perfect for someone who doesn’t care about changing lenses, and just wants a no-fuss way to get a better-looking selfie than their smartphone.

 Image quality isn’t as good as the other cameras on this list, but it’ll still be better than your phone, especially in lower light.